 Alternative 2.
-Require that headboats submit fishing records to the SRD weekly or at intervals shorter than a week if notified by the SRD via electronic reporting (via NMFS approved hardware/software).
+Require that federally permitted headboats submit fishing records to the SRD weekly or at intervals shorter than a week if notified by the SRD via electronic reporting (via NMFS approved hardware/software).
 Weekly = Tuesday following each fishing week.

 Alternative 3.
-Require that headboats submit fishing records to the SRD daily via electronic reporting (via NMFS approved hardware/software).
+Require that federally permitted headboats submit fishing records to the SRD daily via electronic reporting (via NMFS approved hardware/software).
 Daily = by noon of the following day.

 Preferred Alternative 4.
-Require that headboats submit fishing records to the SRD for each trip via electronic reporting (via NMFS approved hardware/software) prior to arriving at the dock.
+Require that federally permitted headboats submit fishing records to NMFS for each trip via electronic reporting (via NMFS approved hardware/software) prior to arriving at the dock.

 Historically, headboats reported fishing information using paper forms.
 Beginning January 1, 2013, headboat owners/operators have been required to submit electronic reports.
 Headboat operators are required to report 100% of their vessel trips, regardless of whether the trips occur in the EEZ or in state waters.
 The current reporting requirements place the responsibility for submitting required information directly on the permit holder, and compliance is monitored and enforced as a condition for permit renewal.
-If a vessel is delinquent for any trips, an email reminder is sent to the vessel owner after the reporting week ends.
-If the vessel continues to be non-compliant, the NMFS Permit Office is notified to place the vessel's permit renewal on hold.
-In some cases, the vessel's permit is not up for renewal for several months; if a vessel in this status remains non-compliant, law enforcement is notified to prohibit this vessel from harvesting and possessing federally managed species.
+A delinquent report automatically results in a prohibition on harvesting or possessing the applicable species by the permit holder, regardless of any additional notification to the delinquent permit owner and operator by NMFS.
 The obligation to report is reinforced annually via certified letter to each permit holder.

-The SRHS, which is administered by the NMFS Southeast Fisheries Science Center (SEFSC), includes 69 large capacity headboats operating in the Gulf (i.e., Texas through west Florida).
+The SRHS, which is administered by the NMFS Southeast Fisheries Science Center (SEFSC), currently includes 69 large capacity headboats operating in the Gulf (i.e., Texas through west Florida).
 Vessels included in this survey are required to report catch and effort data weekly to NMFS (Table 2.2.1).